emojicode/emojicode.github.io/src/reference/basics.md

 Emojicode was designed to allow the development of platform independent applications by running them inside a virtual machine.
 Your code is first compiled to bytecode by a compiler and can then be executed.
-The reference implemention of such a virtual machine is called *Emojicode Real-Time* and can, as the name suggests, execute your code rather fast.
+The reference implementation of such a virtual machine is called *Emojicode Real-Time* and can, as the name suggests, execute your code rather fast.

 >!H If you need guidance on how to use the compiler and the Real-Time Engine
 >!H see